 I was sent the Vionic Venture Walker which has a lightweight, durable mesh and man-made overlay to give breathability and comfort.

 The shoes have a removable covered EVA footbed and the bio-mechanic, orthotic footbed (FMT Orthaheel Technology) mentioned above that naturally aligns your feet and reduces over-pronation (the rolling inwards).
 The EVA midsole absorbs shock to help reduce the impact on your knees and ankles.

 I have to say that I found the shoes incredibly light and comfortable to wear with no noticeable negative effect on my legs or back.
 I mention this because when I started to wear my Fitflops (readers of this blog will be familiar with my love of them), I definitely noticed some mild muscle tenderness and tightness for the first couple of times I wore them.

 You can definitely feel the orthotic device in the shoes cushioning the arch of the foot and, having walked several miles in these now, I would be quite confident wearing them on long walks or going sight-seeing in them.
 I’ve been wearing them on the school run and I am much better at keeping up with Caitlin, and particularly Ieuan, who goes everywhere at an easy canter, now my feet are properly supported.
 I’m not promising but I may even break into a jog occasionally.

-Vionic shoes are now available in the UK at www.qvcuk.com and there are a great variety of styles and colours to choose from.
+Vionic shoes are available in a great variety of styles and colours to choose from.
 If you do suffer from foot-related pain and you have a holiday coming up or you are looking for better support from your work-out footwear, I’d suggest you take a look at the range and treat your feet!